Rollover

 Note: this not an exhaustive discussion of rollovers by any means – please consider professional advice before doing a rollover – the consequences of a mistake can be very expensive!

-An IRA rollover is an exchange of assets from a qualified retirement (e.g. 401k, 403b) plan account to an IRA.
-The term rollover is often used interchangeably with the word transfer, which is the term used when assets are directly sent from one custodian to another between TWO IRA’s (no qualified plan involved), without touching the hands of the account owner.
+The term IRA rollover is typically used when describing an exchange of assets from a qualified retirement (e.g. 401k, 403b) plan account to an IRA.
+The term rollover is often used interchangeably with the word transfer, We use the term “Transfer” when assets are directly sent from one custodian to another between TWO IRA’s (no qualified plan involved).
+Without touching the hands of the account owner.

 There are two kinds of rollovers – a direct rollover/transfer, or a “60 day rollover.”
 A direct rollover is when the custodian of a qualified plan, or workplace plan, cuts a check directly to the IRA custodian or electronically transfers the assets directly to the new IRA custodian for the benefit of the account owner.
 For example, a direct rollover check might be worded like this:

-Payable to TD Ameritrade for the benefit of Abraham Lincoln.
+Payable to TD Ameritrade for the benefit of Abraham Lincoln; reference account # 123456789 in memo.

 [Confusing isn’t it?
-If so, contact me for a quick consult by phone (781-393-0021) or by going here – Quick Consult.
-I get angry when tricky tax rules make people lose money!]
+Personally, I get angry when tricky tax rules make people lose money!]

 People considering rollovers are typically those retiring or changing jobs and looking for more flexibility.
 Also, some of the IRA-only tax advantages can be captured if one transfers their 401(k) to an IRA.
-For example, let’s say you are 28 years old and you have $24,000 in your 401(k) with your former company and you’d like to buy a house.
-You have $8,000 in the bank but you don’t want to blow your emergency fund on a down payment.
-You can roll that 401k balance to a new IRA, and take advantage of the tax rule that allows IRA owners to withdraw $10,000 from an IRA penalty free to buy their first home.
-Taxes will still be owed but the idea is that one can not do this with 401k money – it must be transferred to the IRA.
+For example, let’s say you are 28 years old and you have $24,000 in your 401(k) with your former company.
+And you’d like to buy a house.
+You have $8,000 in the bank.
+But you don’t want to blow your emergency fund on a down payment.
+You can roll that 401k balance to a new IRA.
+And then take advantage of the tax rule that allows IRA owners to withdraw $10,000 from an IRA penalty free to buy their first home.
+You will still owe taxes but the idea is that one can not do this with 401k money.
+It must be transferred to the IRA.

 How does one proceed with a rollover?
 If you are doing this yourself, call the company that holds your account and get their rules on rollovers and ask them what they require to do it.
 If you feel intimidated or prefer not to be bothered with it, get a pro to take care of it for you.

 Bottom line – this is an area that can appear simple but offers many possible traps.
-If you’d like some input and to discuss if this is a good move for you, feel free to contact our office either by phone – 781.393.0021 – or use our contact form below.
-Either way, I highly recommend you obtain professional advice on doing a rollover or transfer.
+I highly recommend you obtain professional advice on doing a rollover or transfer.

 If you are interested in more reading on retirement plans, try these other articles: